Skip to main content

 The End to end tests in the Testing section of a Pull Request in a Pipeline:

-In Gearset, the End to end test runs are stored against the CI job runs.
+In Gearset, the End to end test runs are stored against the CI job runs, so the unique RUN_ID is important to tie up to relevant Pull Requests.

 Each CI job run can contain the details for any number of End to end test runs.
 The status label shown in the Pipelines and CI Jobs sections is an aggregate over all the End to end test runs with data in Gearset.
 Clicking on the status label opens the individual End to end test run details.